 What happens on the first day?

-Depending on what time you arrive at the school, you will arrive at your boarding house and check-in with a Houseparent.
+Depending on what time you arrive at the school, you will arrive at your boarding house and check-in with a member of the House Team.
 There will be different optional activities taking place throughout the afternoon which we encourage new students to take part in.
+From 17:45-18:30, students will enjoy a barbecue on Park Grange Lawn.
 From 18:30 – 19:30, there will be an induction for all students.
 This induction will give the students a chance to meet the staff who will be looking after them during their stay and to find out all of the safety information as well as the key rules of the programme.
-Following this, students will enjoy a barbecue and will then take part in various ‘Team Building’ activities.
+Following this, students will take part in various ‘Team Building’ activities.

 What happens on the last day?

-Students will be asked to vacate their rooms by 09:30 before going for Brunch.
+Students will be asked to vacate their rooms by 08:00 before going for breakfast.
 If you have booked a transfer through Sevenoaks School, you will have been informed of the procedure during the previous few days.
 Staff will be on hand to assist with departures throughout the day.

 How do I get to the school?

-Sevenoaks School provides a free airport transfer service from Heathrow and Gatwick airport for flights that arrive in London between 09:00 – 17:00.
-If you choose to make use of this service, a member of Sevenoaks School staff will be waiting for you when you come through the gate at Arrivals and will then travel back to the school in one of the school vehicles.
+Sevenoaks School provides a free airport transfer service from Heathrow and Gatwick airports and from St Pancras station for flights and trains that arrive in London between 09:00 – 17:00.
+If you choose to make use of this service, a driver or member of Sevenoaks School staff will be waiting for you when you come through the gate at Arrivals and will then travel back to the school.
 Gatwick is around a 30 minute drive from the school and Heathrow is around a one hour drive.

 If you require a transfer from another London airport, please contact us for a quote but we cannot guarantee we will be able to provide the transfer.